zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-single-rows.md

 ## Dapper QuerySingleAsync

-The `QuerySingleAsync` is an asynchronous version of `QuerySingle`, that executes the query asynchronously and returns the single row in the result set returned by the query.
+The `QuerySingleAsync` is an asynchronous version of `QuerySingle` that executes the query asynchronously and returns the single row in the result set returned by the query.

 ```csharp
 var sql = "SELECT * FROM Product WHERE ProductID = @productID";